-Manufacturing knowledge is necessary to meet DoDI 5000.02T policy requirements and follow the associated DAG guidelines.
+Manufacturing knowledge is necessary to meet DoDI 5000.02 policy requirements and follow the associated DAG guidelines.
 Assessments of manufacturing readiness utilizing the MRL criteria are designed to measure this knowledge.
-They form the basis for managing manufacturing risk in acquisition and decreasing the risks of transitioning technology to weapon system applications.
+They form the basis for

 MRL criteria were developed by a joint DoD/industry working group under the sponsorship of the Joint Defense Manufacturing Technology Panel (JDMTP).
 The original intent was to create a measurement scale that would serve the same purpose for manufacturing readiness as Technology Readiness Levels (TRLs) serve for technology readiness-to provide a common metric and vocabulary for assessing and discussing manufacturing maturity and risk.
 MRLs were designed with a numbering system to be roughly congruent with comparable levels of TRLs for synergy and ease of understanding and use.